mar10/wsgidav/doc/sphinx/index.rst

 .. note::

-  Release 3.0 is pretty new and introduces some refactorings and breaking changes. |br|
+  Release 3.0 introduces some refactorings and breaking changes. |br|
-  Wimps may prefer using 2.x for a more stable release ;-)
+  See :doc:`changes` for details.

 Quickstart